davidwale/thriller-frontend/README.md

 3. Configure the backend API endpoint:

-   - Create an `.env.development` file in the project directory.
+   - Create a `.env.development` file in the project directory.

    - Add this line `REACT_APP_API_PATH=API_URL/api` replace API_URL with your api endpoint.